-13.1 The site is south of Balham Spatial Area and is west of Bedford Hill.
-The site is south of Larch Hill and north of Elmfield Road.
-To the north of the site is a children's home and to the west are residential
+13.1 The site is south of the Balham Spatial Area and is west of Bedford Hill.
+The site is south of Larch Close and north of Elmfield Road.
+To the north of the site is a children's home and to the west are residential homes.
+The site is used as a health centre, electrical substation and associated parking.
+Site Area: 0.25ha.